hydrodynamicstability/statquotes/README.md

 See also Sir David R. Cox's [Some general remarks on consulting](https://ssc.ca/en/some-general-remarks-consulting), Statistical Society of Canada *Liaison*, 13.1 (1991).
 For those seeking a statistical consultant, see [When you consult a statistician...what to expect](https://community.amstat.org/cnsl/forclients/expect-content).

+## Foundations of statistics

+- "Statisticians spend a large amount of time discussing the foundations of the subject and then build the house elsewhere."

+  - Attributed to Michael Sampford (1975)

+  - 40th session of the International Statistical Institute (Warsaw), according to A. M. Herzberg (1998), Discussion of the papers on 'statistics and mathematics', *Journal of the Royal Statistical Society D*, 47 (2):  279.

 ## Probability

 - "It is curious how often the most acute and powerful intellects have gone astray in the calculation of probabilities."